endless-snowfall/leetcode/src/leetcode/problems/problem00039/README.md

   - We will use a LinkedList for the candidate so adds and removes are O(1).
   - Be careful to make a copy of the candidate/builder list when adding results since the actual candidate will always be empty when the program terminates.

+## Approach (3): [Bestest]
+  - Allowing the multiplier to be zero actually removes the need for the outer for loop.

 # Runtime Analysis:
 ##Definitions:
   - n is the number of entries in the array.